 It’s not difficult to see why Van Damme would make this the first of several collaborations with Lam (marking the second time he helped a major Hong Kong director make their Hollywood debut).
 There’s a grittiness and an edge, not just to the action but to the entire film that feels like a step above anything else the actor had done previously.
 It’s no surprise that two of Van Damme’s best films are from Hong Kong filmmakers as there’s nothing else quite like that particular flavor of action cinema.
 But it’s Lam’s direction in particular that meshes well with JCVD, perhaps even more so than what John Woo was able to accomplish.

-Granted, I think Hard Target is the overall better and more entertaining film, but there’s something about the way Lam captures Van Damme in motion that feels much more dynamic that how we typically see him.
+Granted, I think Hard Target is the overall better and more entertaining film, but there’s something about the way Lam captures Van Damme in motion that feels much more dynamic than how we typically see him.
 Roundhouse kicks are nothing out of the ordinary in a JCVD flick, but watch him throw one in Maximum Risk and there’s a propulsive energy to his movement that positively crackles.
-It’s not difficult to see why he’d collaborate a second and third time with Lam.

 Untapped potential aside, this is prime JCVD material, and I’m 100 percent excited to eventually get to Lam and Van Damme’s second film together wherein Van Damme plays … a clone of himself.
 Yes, they went back to that well again, but that’s okay because from what I’ve seen of Replicant it looks totally bonkers in the best way possible.